 College Faculty / Freelance designer

 NOTE: This lesson was given to students who live in constant violence in Africa.
-For some, art is the only outlet they have to a violent society.
+For some, art is the only outlet they have in a violent society.
 This lesson may not be appropriate to your situation.
 If you don't like it, move on to another lesson or adapt this one so it fits.

 Students may get bored easily with contour line drawings.
 Typically art teachers will have students draw contour line drawings of their hands or still object displays.
 Some may be done as "blind" drawings with students not looking at the paper while drawing, while others are done while looking back and forth from object to paper.
 This project makes contour line drawings more motivating by using kinetic energy (by moving around on the floor while they trace) and social energy (by interacting with the student they are drawing on the floor).